 ‘Constitution’ shall mean the constitution of The SAIMC NPC (Society for Automation Instrumentation Measurement & Control).

-‘Council’ shall mean the Council of The SAIMC as defined in Section 11 of this Constitution.
+‘EXCO’ shall mean the EXCO of The SAIMC as defined in Section 11 of this Constitution.

-‘ECSA’ shall mean the Engineering Council of South Africa, or such body or bodies which may succeed them due to changes in South African legislation.
+‘ECSA’ shall mean the Engineering EXCO of South Africa, or such body or bodies which may succeed them due to changes in South African legislation.

 ‘Emergency’ shall mean any situation which requires immediate action by The SAIMC and where such action would normally require an extended period of consultation